-Jaelem Bhate, award winning multi-instrumentalist and conductor, teams up with bassist Jacques Forest of Calgary, trumpeter Silas Friesen of Saskatoon and percussionist Aaron Graham of Kentucky, to form this diverse quartet.
-While each member has a strong individual background of jazz and classical performance, The Jaelem Bhate Group - since its inception over a year ago - has acquired a sound of its own.
-The group has vast experience providing music for receptions, ceremonies, Christmas parties, birthday parties, weddings, and much more.
-Their repertoire encompasses a broad array of swing and Latin jazz standards, original compositions, and music appropriate for all seasons of the year.
+Jaelem Bhate, multi-instrumentalist and conductor, has teamed up with Calgary bassist Jacques Forest, Saskatoon trumpeter Silas Friesen and Kentucky percussionist Aaron Graham, to form this diverse quartet.
+While each member has a strong individual background of jazz and classical performance, The Jaelem Bhate Group has acquired a distinct sound of its own since its inception a little over a year ago.
+The group has experience providing music for receptions, ceremonies, Christmas parties, birthday parties, weddings and much more.
+Their repertoire encompasses a broad array of swing and Latin-style jazz standards, original compositions, and music appropriate for all seasons of the year.